-Each icon can be clicked to view those matching search results.
+Each icon can be clicked to view the corresponding search results.

-How do I improve the accuracy of my search?
+How can I improve the accuracy of my search?

 There may be situations where you will want to refine your results.
 You may possess additional information which will help you focus your search and improve the accuracy of your search results.
 Courtsdesk provides a number of filters to achieve this accuracy.

 Clicking on the advanced search button with reveal a list of filters available for each search type.
 Filters can be used on their own or in tandem to refine results.

 Common Search Filters

 All Of These Exact Phrases: This will only return results that match all of your phrases exactly.

 - Hint: Putting a + sign in front of queries, and quoting multi-term phrases achieves the same effect.

 None Of These Exact Phrases: This will exclude results containing terms you enter here.

 - Hint: Putting a – sign in front of queries and quoting multi-term phrases will achieve the same effect.

 - NB: You can combine multiple filters by separating them with commas.

 Additional Filters (High Court)

 Issued Date From/To : This filter will only show results for High Court cases issued between, before, or after the specified dates.
 These filters can be used together or alone.

 - Hint: The date pickers in the advanced search dropdown are useful, but dates can also be entered directly into the search bar in YYYY-MM-DD format.

 - Hint: ref: followed by a case reference can be typed directly into the search bar.

 Plaintiff or Defendant: Returns High Court cases in which there is a matching plaintiff or defendant.

 - Hint: party: followed by a name can be typed directly into the search bar.

 Plaintiff: Returns High Court cases in which there is a matching plaintiff.

 - Hint: p: followed by a name can be typed directly into the search bar.